 - BSc (Hons) Ergonomics (Human Factors Design), Loughborough University

-- MSc Health Ergonomics (through online learning), Derby University
+- MSc Health Ergonomics (through online learning), University of Derby

-- MSc Ergonomics (Human Factors) (through online learning), Derby University
+- MSc Ergonomics (Human Factors) (through online learning), University of Derby

-- MSc Ergonomics and Organisational Behaviour (through online learning), Derby University
+- MSc Ergonomics and Organisational Behaviour (through online learning), University of Derby

 - MSc Human-Computer Interaction with Ergonomics, University College London